ndvanforeest/multi_language_stories/README.md

 An interesting extension would be to read the stories (by a native) and record them (with your mobile) to  mp3, and share the mp3.
 Like this, one can first read and study a story, and then later listen to it, while biking to work or so.
 BTW, I don't know whether github allows the sharing of mp3 files.

 So, why did I build this?
 In the first place, I dislike reading grammar books (and as a child, I did not grow up with a grammar book in my cradle, so I don't believe in reading such books when trying to learn the basics of a language.)
 Second, I find the stories in most  learners books very boring.
 I find them so boring in fact that I hate to read them twice, let alone multiple times.
 However, I don't mind reading a simple, nice, story multiple times, just to study the language.
 Third, memorizing words in a new language becomes, for me at least, much easier when they are used right away in a story; these words acquire meaning in this context.
 And finally, after having read a story a few times, so that I know what to expect, I like to listen to it while doing something else, like hanging out the wash.

+- format_english_text.py: take raw file and split it into lines
+- by hand, check the result of the previous step, and beautify.
+- now we have a good English source file from which we can build the translations with google translate
+- translate_to_target_language.py: translate english file to target file
+- Ask a native to check the resuting tex file, and repair where necessary.
+- merge.py, result will be written to a dummy file, called japie.tex.
+Check this dummy file
+- Once you're happy, change the name of japie.txt to something decent, and move the file to the source_files directory.

+- clean_up.py is used to move from the old format to the new.